shoui520/shoui520.github.io/docs/reading.md

 As you can see, manga uses all 3 writing systems, hiragana, katakana and kanji, therefore manga can be a great way to practice your skills in all 3 fields.
 But how about looking up words?
 That's literally a picture isn't it?
-There's a new program called Poricom that makes looking up words in manga much easier.
-You can find it [here](https://github.com/bluaxees/Poricom)
+There's a new program called Mangatan that makes looking up words in manga much easier.
+You can find it [here](https://github.com/KolbyML/Mangatan?tab=readme-ov-file#setup-windows)
 For Android users you can use [OCR Manga Reader](https://sourceforge.net/projects/ocrmangareaderforandroid/).
 For iOS users you can use [Kantan Manga Reader](https://apps.apple.com/gb/app/kantan-manga/id1518666365)

 Expect manga to be pretty hard for you at first, but over time it will smoothen out and get easier.
 You just need to read more.
 You just need to read a lot.